Sociopath Vs. Psychopath: What Do These Terms Really Mean?

 There’s often debate within the scientific community about whether these mental health conditions are primarily due to genetics or environmental factors.
 Some researchers have found evidence of brain differences that could be characteristic of antisocial personality disorders.

 For example, a 2020 neuroimaging study reported that individuals with lifelong patterns of antisocial actions usually had lower cortical thickness and surface area in specific parts of the frontal and temporal lobes.
-These differences were normally concentrated in regions of the brain associated with motivation, decision-making, and emotional regulation.
+These differences were normally concentrated in regions of the brain associated with motivation, decision-making, and emotional control.
 Notably, this reduction wasn’t typically seen in the brains of people whose behavioral problems were limited to adolescence.

-Sociopath Vs. Psychopath Vs. ASPD
+Diagnosis of personality disorders: Sociopath Vs. Psychopath Vs. ASPD (Antisocial Personality Disorder)

 A mental health professional generally won’t use “psychopath” as an official diagnosis.
 Still, some researchers view psychopathy as a distinct personality characteristic.
 They’ve identified several psychopathic traits that often cluster together independently of other mental health conditions.